-- 1. A minimum of 30 credits of specialized study in courses clearly identifiable with the technical skills, proficiency, and knowledge required for career competency. - 2.
+- A minimum of 30 credits of specialized study in courses clearly identifiable with the technical skills, proficiency, and knowledge required for career competency. - 2.
 A minimum of 20 credits in General Education.
 Courses fall into the areas as follows:

+a.
+College Composition and Literature or Communication dits

+b.
+Science

+c.
+Math4 cre edits

+d.
+Social Science edits

-- e.
+e.
 Humanities/Fine Arts/

-- Foreign Language 3 credits
+Foreign Language 3 cre edits

-- f.
+f.
 Liberal Arts electives

-- (from categories a-e above)......
-6 credits
+(from categories a-e above) 6 cre edits